Athena-Home-Loans/keydra/docs/_sources/providers.rst.txt

 Provides rotation support for Splunk Http Event Collector (HEC) tokens.
 Distribution is not supported by this provider.

 Like the Qualys provider, the spec requires you to specify a `rotatewith` value, which is where Keydra can find creds with which to access Splunk and make the change.

+Both Splunk Enterprise and Splunk Cloud are supported, but only the 'Classic' experience for the latter.
+If using with Splunk Cloud, make sure the Splunk user you are rotating with has a role with the `dmc_deploy_token_http` and `list_token_http` capabilities.

+An additional note on Splunk Cloud, which uses a DMC to distribute content to the indexes; rotating HEC tokens can take up to 5 minutes due to the cluster synchoronisation requirements.

 .. code-block:: yaml